Author Archives: Matt Volodzko

 • Street maintenance: Teams can use wheeled excavators to develop and maintain roadways.
 This equipment can move easily over finished surfaces without leaving marks or indentations, and the wheels allow teams to work in congested areas with ease.

 • Site development: Wheeled excavators can accomplish some off-road tasks like backfilling, grading and trenching, depending on the ground condition.
-Outriggers can enable safer movement over slopes, allowing teams to increase machine versatility.
+Outriggers can enable safer movement over slopes, thereby increasing machine versatility.

 • Landscaping and grading: These excavators can clear vegetation and use dozer blades to establish slopes or grade yards.
 Auger attachments enable wheeled excavators to dig holes for fence posts or new plantings.